agco/hapi-openam/README.md

 ### A word about `node` versions.

-This was written using the ES6 implementation in Node 4.2.x
+This was written using async/await and required node version 7.6 or higher.